prathibha-n/portfolio-pm/rapido-case-study/README.md

 Drivers weren't passive supply waiting for any ping.
 They had a destination in mind.

 A driver finishing a shift in South Delhi didn't want a ride to Gurgaon.
 A driver starting his day in Jaipur's old city wanted to work his way toward the newer commercial zones, not take a ride that pulled him deeper into the old city's narrow lanes.
-An afternoon driver killing time near a transit hub wanted rides that moved him toward his family's neighborhood before school pickup.
+An afternoon driver killing time near a transit hub wanted rides that moved him toward his family's neighborhood before lunch.

 When a ping came in that conflicted with where they wanted to go, they'd either reject it or — more often — just sit and wait for one that fit.
 That selective waiting *was* the idle time problem.